ISSArt-LLC/ISSArt-LLC.github.io/posts/2020-05-07-natural-language-processing-and-its-application-in-various-business-areas-to-optimize-processes.md

 Though one cannot entirely deny the ambiguity associated with NLP as in, it may fail to make sense of a word used in a particular context; the application still brings the most value to the table.

-It’s capable of churning optimized keywords, advertising slogans, product listings, and more.
+It's capable of churning optimized keywords, advertising slogans, product listings, and more.

-For instance, Alibaba’s AI copywriter writes product descriptions in Chinese.
+For instance, Alibaba's AI copywriter writes product descriptions in Chinese.
 There are several startups out there, such as Persado and Motiva, offering AI ad optimization.
-Though these bots won’t take away our jobs yet, they are excellent tools if you do not have enough resources at hand to undertake your writing tasks.
+Though these bots won't take away our jobs yet, they are excellent tools if you do not have enough resources at hand to undertake your writing tasks.

 Additionally, the improvement in voice recognition technology will enable the automation of video and audio transcription.
 This would mean that video and audio files could be converted into a searchable format, making it [SEO friendly](https://www.goodfirms.co/seo-agencies).

-What’s more, even YouTube provides machine-generated captions for its videos.
+What's more, even YouTube provides machine-generated captions for its videos.
 In the future, we can look forward to machine audio and video translation on the fly as well.

 NLP and Artificial Intelligence are powering their way into the business world.
 And, businesses are gladly welcoming these technologies in their midst as it helps them speed up their process and helps serve customers better.
 Over to you know!
 Share your experiences in NLP and how it has optimized your business process so far.